INTRODUCTION

 MANAGING MATERNAL HEALTH AND WELLBEING

-Prenatal appointments also focus on the mother’s health, addressing physical and emotional changes throughout pregnancy.
-Regular weight monitoring, blood tests and urine analysis provide a comprehensive view of your overall health.
+Prenatal appointments also focus on the mother’s health and wellbeing, addressing physical and emotional changes throughout pregnancy.
+Regular weight monitoring, blood tests and urine analysis provide a comprehensive view of your overall health and wellbeing.
 Additionally, these visits offer a chance to discuss symptoms like fatigue, swelling or nausea, ensuring your concerns are addressed promptly and effectively.

 Frequent prenatal visits nurture a strong relationship with your healthcare provider.
 This trust is crucial for open communication, enabling you to ask questions and express any concerns.
 Knowing that you have consistent support and guidance throughout your pregnancy journey builds confidence and reduces anxiety, leading to a more positive experience.